The BYU-Pathway Team

 Gene is a competitive squash player (no, not the vegetable).
 He also loves soccer and learning from new cultures.

-Area Manager, U.S.The rapid expansion of Pathway is certainly exciting.
-I feel privileged to be involved with blessing the lives of so many students who would never be able to come to Rexburg to pursue their educational goals, but who now are on a path toward spiritual growth and a college education.
-I appreciate the many Pathway missionaries and local leaders who are a key part of its growth.
+Area Manager, U.S.The rapid expansion of BYU-Pathway is certainly exciting.
+I feel privileged to be involved with blessing the lives of so many students who would never be able to come to Rexburg, Idaho, to pursue their educational goals, but who now are on a path toward spiritual growth and a college education.
+I appreciate the many service missionaries and local leaders who are a key part of its growth.

 Mike likes working out at the gym and enjoyed having a beard prior to coming to BYU-Idaho.
 He is also a big Denver Broncos fan.